Do I need a work schedule?

 Dot grid notebooks, also known as bullet journals, are perfect if you’re prone to distraction, boredom or both.
 Dot grid notebooks can be as simple or as elaborate as you like, with layouts that let you categorise just about anything.
 You can plan for the day, week, month, even the year and create trackers for your work hours, meals, exercise, mood or whatever you want.

 The bullet journal method uses 'rapid logging' which lets you mark tasks, events and notes with different markers.
 Then, you can use 'signifiers' like * and ! to mark priorities and inspiration on your task list, or 'nest' different tasks under an event or create a subtask.
 You can easily cross out items, add in new last-minute tasks and get a complete glimpse of your whole day with a single glance.

 Put simply, bullet journals give you all the same organisation as your Google calendar or PC schedule template, but with the added benefits of physically writing them by hand.
 Supposedly, this helps cement the ideas in your memory, and inspires deeper commitment, especially when you consider how distant typing into a digital calendar may feel in comparison.

 How to organise a schedule

 You can organise your schedule however you like.
 Don’t feel like you need to go the traditional way and go by days or week.
-You can break it down into blocks of time, or plan using time management approach techniques like the Pomodoro technique.
+You can break it down into blocks of time, or plan using a time management approach technique like the Pomodoro technique.
 Or you could set a schedule that centres around deep work periods to minimise procrastination and avoidance.